-While pre-roll isn't going to be used or useful in every situation, but there are a few times where pre-roll video can really make a difference.
-One of the best reasons to get the Ring Video Doorbell Pro is not just because of the pre-roll footage, but the fact that the pre-roll footage is much higher quality than what's offered on the more expensive Ring Video Doorbell 3 Plus or Ring Video Doorbell 4.
+While pre-roll isn't going to be useful in every situation, but there are a few times where pre-roll video can really make a difference.
+One of the best reasons to get the Ring Video Doorbell Pro is not just because of the pre-roll footage, but because the pre-roll footage is much higher quality than what's offered on the more expensive Ring Video Doorbell 3 Plus or Ring Video Doorbell 4.
 On top of that, it's also in color on Ring Video Doorbell Pro, while the Ring Video Doorbell 3 Plus's pre-roll video is black and white.
 Ring Video Doorbell 4 has color pre-roll, however.

 While the installation is slightly more complicated and likely restricts ownership to just homeowners, the Ring Video Doorbell Pro is a more convenient product in the long run.
-Since it's powered directly by your home at all times, you'll never need to worry about maintenance.
+Since it's powered directly by your home's electrical system at all times, you'll never need to worry about maintenance.
 Unlike the Ring Video Doorbell 3, there's no battery to remove and charge every so often, and you won't need to worry about the occasional performance hiccup that battery-powered cameras can sometimes have, leading to delayed recording after motion is detected.

 Ring Video Doorbell 3 vs. Ring Video Doorbell Pro: It really depends on your situation

 In closing, the product you choose here is likely going to be determined by whether or not you're able to hard-wire the video doorbell to electricity, especially now that Ring has permanently lowered the price for both products.
 Homeowners will almost certainly want to select the Ring Video Doorbell Pro if they already have a traditional wired doorbell.
 While the MSRP is $50 more expensive than the Ring Video Doorbell 3, it's a product that offers enough additional functionality and convenience in the long-run.
 Sure it's going to take a bit of wiring to install the first time, but you'll never have to deal with charging batteries.